-Get Smart: Know When Antibiotics Work.
+Be Antibiotics Aware: Smart Use, Best Care.
 Information for health professionals, families, and the media about appropriate antibiotic use, antibiotic resistance, and how to feel better when sick with a viral infection.
 Some materials are available in Spanish.

 Medication Safety Program.
 Information about surveillance activities for adverse drug events and efforts to translate population-based surveillance data into evidence-based policies and interventions.
 Includes journal articles for professionals and fact sheets, audio and video clips, and a blog for families.
 Topics include adverse drug events in children and antibiotic resistance.

 Medications and Pregnancy.
-Statistics, research information, articles, a fact sheet, and links to additional information about medication use in pregnancy.
+Statistics, research information, articles, mutimedia and tools, and links to additional information about medication use in pregnancy.

 - Food and Drug Administration (FDA).
 Information for consumers, health professionals, and the pharmaceutical industry about drug development, approvals, safety, availability, regulations, and emergency preparedness.
 Resources include

 BeSafeRx: Know Your Online Pharmacy.
 Information about fake online pharmacies, the risks of purchasing from them, and how to find one that's safe and legal.

 Medicines in My Home.
 A multimedia educational program for teachers, students, and adults about how to choose over-the-counter medicines and use them safely.